 Centrophenoxine is sold as the prescription medication Lucidril® in some parts of the world.
 In other countries like the USA it’s sold as an OTC supplement.

 Centrophenoxine is an ester (chemically-derived) compound of DMAE and pCPA.
-DMAE is a choline source that acts as a precursor to acetylcholine in your brain.
-And pCPA is a synthesized version of a plant growth hormone.
+DMAE works as a choline source by increasing choline levels.
+Since choline is a precursor to acetylcholine, more choline in your brain may raise acetylcholine levels. pCPA is a synthesized version of a plant growth hormone.

 This combination helps DMAE cross the blood-brain barrier more easily than just supplementing with DMAE.